 11 November 1956: Completes recording of Aufstieg und Fall der Stadt Mahagonny, conducted by Wilhelm Brückner-Rüggeberg, which also puts that work back on the map.

 20 December 1956: British musicologist David Drew replies to George Davis to follow up on an earlier proposal to write a critical study of Weill’s oeuvre along with a biography.
 The connection between Drew and Lenya is soon established and remains very close for nearly 20 years.
-Drew becomes indispensable to Lenya’s efforts to increase respect for Weill’s music and arrange further recordings and performances.
+Drew’s extensive and varied research will help establish Weill as a major twentieth-century composer; he becomes indispensable to Lenya’s efforts to increase respect for Weill’s music and arrange further recordings and performances.

 August 1957: Records September Song and Other American Theatre Songs of Kurt Weill for Columbia, conducted by Maurice Levine.